dereneaton/ipyrad/docs/HPC_Tunnel.rst

 Step 2: Open ssh connection to your cluster from local
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is similar to the normal way you would login to your HPC cluster, except that
-you tell it to forward all information that it receives from port 8181 on the
+you tell it to forward all information it receives on port 8181 to your
-cluster and to send it to your local port 8887.
-Change the login credentials
-to your name and host.
+local port 8181.
+Also change the login credentials to your name and host.

 .. code-block:: bash

-    ssh -N -L localhost:8887:localhost:8181 user@hpc_login_node.edu
+    ssh -N -L localhost:8181:localhost:8181 user@hpc_login_node.edu

 Step 3: Tunnel from local computer to notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Now we simply open a browser to http://localhost:8887
+Now we simply open a browser to http://localhost:8181

 You should see the Jupyter notebook view of your filesystem on the HPC cluster.
 You can open an existing notebook, or start a new one.
 The notebooks are located